blabla1337/skf-labs/kbid-5-csrf-samesite.md

 ![](.gitbook/assets/csrf-samesite4.png)

-Coming back to the first tab and check if the color was changed by the CSRF attack or not by clicking on *refresh the page*.
+Go back to the first tab and check if the color was changed by the CSRF attack or not by clicking on *refresh the page*.

 ![](.gitbook/assets/csrf-samesite5.png)

 Nothing has changed!

-Looking at request logged in Burp we can understand the reason.
+Looking at request logged in Burp, we can understand the reason.

 ![](.gitbook/assets/csrf-samesite6.png)

-As the cookie was set in Strict mode, the browser was instructed to not send it with any cross-site-request.
-Thus, as Color Change requires an authenticated session, this request is treated as anonymous and therefore,rejected by the application.
+As the cookie was set in *Strict* mode, the browser was instructed to not send it with any cross-site-request.
+Thus, as Color Change requires an authenticated session, this request is treated as anonymous one and, therefore,rejected by the application.

 Let's see how *Lax* mode works, by using the *Login Still Insecure* authentication form.